 Garden waste suspension to continue in South Hams

-South Hams District Council and its contractor FCC Environment have made the reluctant decision to keep the suspension of all garden waste collections in place and say residents will be notified when they can start using their brown bins again.
+South Hams District Council and its contractor FCC Environment have made the reluctant decision to keep the suspension of all garden waste collections in place.
+Residents will be notified when they can start using their brown bins again

 At a meeting of the South Hams Executive yesterday, Councillors received an update on the waste and recycling situation in South Hams and have reluctantly agreed to keep the suspension of garden waste in place.
 The Executive will review the situation when they meet again on 14 October.

-A lack of drivers meant that in August, the Council and FCC Environment made the tough decision to prioritise vital collections of general waste, clinical waste, recycling and refuse collections at the expense of garden waste collections.
+A lack of drivers meant that in August, the Council and FCC Environment made the tough decision to prioritise vital collections.
+These included collections of general waste, clinical waste, recycling and refuse.
+However this is at the expense of garden waste collections.

-At the request of the Council, FCC Environment has taken several steps to try and alleviate the situation.
-On a local level they have increased pay to retain their current drivers and at a national level, have launched a campaign to try and recruit more drivers.
+At the request of the Council, FCC Environment has taken several steps to try to alleviate the situation.
+On a local level they have increased pay to retain their current drivers and at a national level, have launched a campaign to try to recruit more drivers.

-However, with the national picture not improving, the decision has been made to keep focusing resources on essential waste and recycling collections and continue the suspension of garden waste collection in the South Hams.
+However, with the national picture not improving, the decision has been made to keep focusing resources on essential waste and recycling collections.
+The suspension of garden waste collection in the South Hams will be continued.